We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

-Job hopping refers to the practice of jumping from one job to the next in a short period of time.
-Generally, an applicant can be considered a “job hopper” if they’ve changed jobs more than four times within a period of 10 years.
-This was a frowned-upon habit in the past because employees were expected to stay with their companies for the long term—sometimes even until they reach retirement.
+Job hopping refers to the practice of jumping from one job to the next in a short period.
+Generally, an applicant can be considered a “job hopper” if they’ve changed jobs more than four times within 10 years.
+This was a frowned-upon habit in the past because employees were expected to stay with their companies for the long term—sometimes even until they retire.
 In those days, a person who frequently changed jobs was seen as an unfocused and unreliable individual.

 The attitude towards this practice and modern work culture, in general, has changed considerably over the years.
 These days, employers don’t necessarily see job hopping as a negative activity.
 On the contrary, some companies may even perceive job hoppers as career-oriented go-getters who are capable of adjusting to changing workplace environments.